NontoxicPrint.com

 The film Printmaking in the Sun documents Dan Welden as he makes solarplates at his studio in Sag Harbor.
 Welden lives and works in the Hamptons but also travels all over the world delivering workshops and sharing his expertise as a printmaker.

 He trained in Germany as a traditional lithographer but has always had a love of experimentation and an interest in making printmaking more user-friendly.
 In the early 70s his investigations into safer and healthier methods led to the development of the technique now widely known as SOLARPLATE printing.
-Solarplate printing or etching is not only less toxic than traditional etching but also more versatile.
+Solarplate printing or etching used to be regarded as less toxic than traditional etching, but currently this notion is being questioned by some experts.
+All flexographic plates contain large amounts of unreacted monomers of various and complex chemical compostion, and the manual processing of these materials entail extensive exposure to potentially hazardous organic compounds.
+There currently is a discussion how to improve safe handling and protective measures for artists using 'Solar plate' type plates.

 Dan explains how it works: "You can create a piece of artwork on a transparent film; overlay it on a solarplate and expose the film and plate together in the sun.
 Effectively you're transferring a drawn image to the plate and the plate can be used to print either in relief or intaglio."